Originaly written November 2022, updated July 1 2023 for the next wave.

 If you've got the time, one good option is to set up accounts on multiple instances and experience them first hand.
-Right now, I'm primarily using @firstname.lastname@example.org as my main public-facing account, but also have accounts on hci.social and scholar.social for my research-y interests, one on wandering.shop that focuses more on writing, and so on.
-Some Mastodon apps (like Toot on the iPhone or pinafore.social on the web) make it fairly easy to switch between accounts on multiple instances; or you can do what I do and use multiple tabs in your browser.
+Right now, I'm primarily using @email@example.com as my main public-facing account, but also have accounts on hci.social and scholar.social for my research-y interests, one on wandering.shop that focuses more on writing, and so on.
+Most Mastodon mobile apps, and web interfaces like or elk.zone, make it fairly easy to switch between accounts on multiple instances; or you can do what I do and use multiple tabs in your browser.

 Thanks to RadioAngel for the permission to quote their excellent suggestions, and thanks to @firstname.lastname@example.org for catching a big editing error in an earlier version!